PSG news: Neymar to be investigated for foul-mouthed Instagram post after Manchester United defeat | Goal.com

 They have failed to advance to the last eight of the competition since the 2015-16 season, with the club still having never reached semi-final stage in their history.

-Neymar, meanwhile, hasn't featured for PSG since he went off injured in the side's 2-0 victory over Strasbourg on January 23.
+Neymar, meanwhile, has not featured for PSG since he went off injured in the side's 2-0 victory over Strasbourg on January 23.

 He is currently in Paris to continuing his recovery from injury following an "excellent" medical evaluation in Qatar.